akash-network/provider-playbooks/roles/rook-ceph/README.md

 The rook-ceph installation playbook.

-It will install the complete rook-ceph operator, the rook-ceph cluster and will do the finalizing tasks like labeling the stora class.
+It will install the complete rook-ceph operator, the rook-ceph cluster and will do the finalizing tasks like labeling the storage class.

 ##HOW TO USE:
 1. Install helm: `curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash`